-- 5. Additional public meetings were held on November 5, 2009, and November 12, 2009, at which time, a map of the location of the schools was distributed to the public.
+- 4. According to the testimony of Mr. Nelson, the parties to the Comprehensive School Mitigation Agreement "firmed up" the location of the elementary and middle schools identified in Finding of Fact No. 1 in April 2009 and the location of the high school in late August or early September 2009.
+Tr. at 878-79.
+These sites were not made known to the public before October 8, 2009, and Mr. Nelson gave a PowerPoint presentation at a public meeting on October 26, 2009, describing the details of the Agreement.
+Tr. at 852. - 5.
+Additional public meetings were held on November 5, 2009, and November 12, 2009, at which time, a map of the location of the schools was distributed to the public.
 The map distributed at these public meetings depicted four schools, one elementary, two middle, and one high school to be located outside of the UGA and Black Diamond City limits.
 Tr. at 853-54.
 A middle school and elementary school will be located south of the Villages development, directly north of SE Green Valley Road.
 In the testimony, this site was described as the "twin school site."
 Another middle school has been proposed to be located to the west of the Villages, and a high school has been proposed to be located north of the Villages near Lake Sawyer.
-Pre-hearing Exhibit Bortleson 15. - 6.
+Ex.
+GB-15. - 6.
 The Comprehensive School Mitigation Agreement has not yet been signed by the respective parties and remains in draft form.
 Tr. at 527. - 7.
-The "Summary of the Comprehensive School Mitigation Agreement," contained in Appendix K of both the Lawson Hills and the Villages TV FEIS, provides that Yarrow Bay shall convey property for school sites upon the occurrence of three events: (1) The District must secure construction financing; (2) Yarrow Bay must receive final plat approval for various stages of the development; and (3) Mr. Paul Reitenbach of the King County Department of Development and Environmental Services testified that the District would have to obtain a conditional use permit to locate the school in rural King County.
+The "Summary of the Comprehensive School Mitigation Agreement," contained in Appendix K of the FEIS, provides that Yarrow Bay shall convey property for school sites upon the occurrence of three events: (1) The District must secure construction financing; (2) Yarrow Bay must receive final plat approval for various stages of the development; and (3) Mr. Paul Reitenbach of the King County Department of Development and Environmental Services testified that the District would have to obtain a conditional use permit to locate the school in rural King County.
 See Tr. at 518.
 As Mr. Nelson stated, the schools will be owned and operated by the Enumclaw School District.
 Tr. at 889. - 8.
 The Comprehensive School Mitigation Agreement contains provisions to locate the schools within the UGA and the City of Black Diamond in the event that King County denies conditional use permits for rural schools.
 Tr. at 890. - 9.
-With respect to possible impacts on wells and septic systems, Mr. Gil Bortleson, a water chemist and a SEPA Appellant of this action (on Mr. Clifford's team), testified that building the twin school sites south of the Villages along Green Valley Road would create a "high risk" of drying out approximately ten shallow wells serving neighboring residents in rural King County.
+With respect to possible impacts on wells and septic systems, Mr. Gil Bortleson, a water chemist and a SEPA Appellant of this action (on Mr. Clifford's appeal team), testified that building the twin school sites south of the Villages along Green Valley Road would create a "high risk" of drying out approximately ten shallow wells serving neighboring residents in rural King County.
 Tr. at 137.
 In addition, Mr. Bortelson indicated that increased runoff from the school sites would drain to the west, potentially flooding septic systems located in that area.
 Tr. at 144.
 Mr. Bortleson also expressed concern over the transport of sediments to Green River from the school sites.
 Mr. Bortleson has a Ph.D. in water chemistry.
-He has worked in the Water Resources Division of the US Geological Survey for 30 years, where he has

-24 25 developed extensive experience in analyzing impacts to lakes, estuaries, streams and groundwater.
+He has worked in the Water Resources Division of the US Geological Survey for 30 years, where he has developed extensive experience in analyzing impacts to lakes, estuaries, streams and groundwater.